adlerhsieh/power-build/README.md

 $power build
 ```

 You can skip the `build` and just run `power`.
 This command generates a static site which allows you to host on github pages.
-Basically it creates a `index.html` and a folder `album` with other pages in it.
+Basically it creates a `index.html` and a folder `assets` with other pages in it.

 ```
 $power delete